junxit/us-congress-bills-116/bill.md

 > To make administrative reforms to the National Flood Insurance Program to increase fairness and accuracy and protect the taxpayer from program fraud and abuse, and for other purposes.

 ## § 1.
-Short title
+Short title; table of contents

-This Act may be cited as the “National Flood Insurance Program Administrative Reform Act of 2019”.
+- **(a)** *Short title* This Act may be cited as the “National Flood Insurance Program Administrative Reform Act of 2019”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 Pilot program for properties with preexisting conditions

 Section 1311 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4018) is amended by adding at the end the following new subsection:

 > - **(c)** *Pilot program for investigation of preexisting structural conditions*
->   - **(1)** *Voluntary program* The Administrator shall carry out a pilot program under this subsection to provide for companies participating in the Write Your Own Program (as such term is defined in section 1370(a) (42 U.S.C.
+>   - **(1)** *Voluntary program* The Administrator shall carry out a pilot program under this subsection to provide for companies participating in the Write Your Own program (as such term is defined in section 1370(a) (42 U.S.C.
 4121(a))) to investigate preexisting structural conditions of insured properties and potentially insured properties that could result in the denial of a claim under a policy for flood insurance coverage under this title in the event of a flood loss to such property.
 Participation in the pilot program shall be voluntary on the part of Write Your Own companies.
 >   - **(2)** *Investigation of properties* Under the pilot program under this subsection, a Write Your Own company participating in the program shall—
 >     - **(A)** provide in policies for flood insurance coverage under this title covered by the program that, upon the request of the policyholder, the company shall provide for—
 >       - **(i)** an investigation of the property covered by such policy, using common methods, to determine whether preexisting structural conditions are present that could result in the denial of a claim under such policy for flood losses; and